TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-mongodb-howto-apollo.md

 </insight>

-Most users are able to resolve their Cosmos DB related MongoDB How-to questions or issues using the steps below.
+Most users are able to answer their Cosmos DB related MongoDB questions using the following steps.

 ### **Migrating MongoDB Data to Cosmos DB**